lmangani/helq/README.md

 * nprobe: capturing and sending json reports to Logstash on port 5656
 * logstash: receiving json logs and forwarding to to local nginx on port 19200
-* kibana: connecting to facetflow w/ user authentication option
+* qbana: connecting to facetflow w/ user authentication option
 * nginx: reverse proxying http & authenticating logstash to facetflow using HTTPS

 Note: A free or paid account at [Facetflow](https://facetflow.com/) is required.